 Soon after joining the Port Road String Band Gene began to handle the live sound duties for the band.
 He quickly assembled a highly respected sound rig known for catering to live acoustic music artists.
 Gene provided the sound system and engineering for the monthly Dayton Contra Dance for many years (He recently ‘retired’ from this role).
 The addition of the Mackie Onyx 1640 mixer with sound card allowed Gene to begin recording live shows and he quickly moved into studio work.

-In the role of live sound engineer, Gene has provided sound for the Blue Ridge Old-Time Music Week since 2008, the Palestine (TX) Old-Time Music and Dulcimer Festival and the inaugural Highland County Fiddlers Convention this past year (his team will be back for the 2013 event).
+In the role of live sound engineer, Gene provided sound for the Blue Ridge Old-Time Music Week from 2008-2015, the Palestine (TX) Old-Time Music and Dulcimer Festival and the inaugural Highland County Fiddlers Convention from 2012-2016.

 Gene & the Studio